OpenProducer/newspack-platform/wp-content/plugins/jetpack/readme.txt

 4. Promote your newest posts, pages, and products across your social media channels.

 == Changelog ==
-### 11.3.2 - 2022-09-22
+### 11.4 - 2022-10-04
+#### Enhancements
+- Editor: update icon sizing in the Jetpack sidebar for consistency.
+- Recommendations: update assistant with question for agency managed sites.

 #### Improved compatibility
-- WC Pay: resolves issue for WooCommerce Payments that could result in a fatal for some sites on PHP 8+.
+- WC Pay: resolve issue for WooCommerce Payments that could result in a fatal for some sites on PHP 8+.

 #### Bug fixes
-- Set the `Automattic\JetpackFontsIntrospectorsGlobal_Styles::enqueue_global_styles_fonts` callback priority in the `init` hook to 22 to prevent it from causing style issues with sites that have Gutenberg > 13.5 activated.
+- Admin: fix JavaScript errors related to the Jetpack disconnect option on multisite networks.
+- Payments block: make filtering patterns used for the payments intro more robust.
+- Social: prevent the package being initialized without a user connection.

 --------